 Additional civil and criminal responsibilities are discharged by the Prosecutor in divorce and paternity matters.
-Under a reimbursement program with the State, the Prosecutor's Office establishes paternity and seeks out non-custodial parents of minor children and secures court orders to insure payment of child support and, thus, reduces the financial burden to taxpayers.
+Under a reimbursement program with the State, the Prosecutor's Office establishes paternity and seeks out non-custodial parents of minor children to secure court orders for payment of child support and, thus, reduces the financial burden to taxpayers.